trampgeek/moodle-qtype_coderunner/Readme.md

-This will almost certainly show lots of skipped or failed tests relating to the various sandboxes and languages that you have not installed, e.g. the LiuSandbox,
-Matlab, Octave and Java.
+This will almost certainly show lots of skipped or failed tests relating to the various sandboxes and languages that you have not installed, e.g. the LiuSandbox, Matlab, Octave and Java.
 These can all be ignored unless you plan to use those capabilities.
 The name of the failing tests should be sufficient to tell you if you need be at all worried.

-Feel free to [email me](mailto:richard.lobb@canterbury.ac.nz) if you have problems with the installation.
+Feel free to [email the principal developer](mailto:richard.lobb@canterbury.ac.nz) if you have problems with the installation.

 ## The Architecture of CodeRunner